Quick Stats

 - Geographic Alignment: Clear service to residents of the 30 eastern Kentucky counties within the Fund's service area

-- Mission Alignment: Programs in education, health care, or community development that promote general welfare and economic self-sufficiency
+- Mission Alignment: Programmes in education, health care, or community development that promote general welfare and economic self-sufficiency

-- Established Track Record: The Fund has historically supported established institutions (Berea College, Christian Care, etc.) suggesting preference for proven organizations
+- Established Track Record: The Fund has historically supported established institutions (Berea College, Christian Care, etc.) suggesting preference for proven organisations

 - Health Professions Focus: Historical emphasis on supporting health professions training and healthcare delivery in underserved areas

-- Educational Impact: Strong consideration for programs that expand educational opportunities for eastern Kentucky residents
+- Educational Impact: Strong consideration for programmes that expand educational opportunities for eastern Kentucky residents

 Recent Grant Examples: